leonyuhanov/WOWPixelDriver/README.md

 Draws a pixel of pixelColour at location X,Y in the current frame

 ## drawHLine(byte x, byte y, byte width, byte* pixelColour)
-Draws a Horizontal line of pixelColour at location X,Y with a width of "width" pixels in the current frame
+Draws a horizontal line of pixelColour at location X,Y with a width of "width" pixels in the current frame

 ## drawVLine(byte x, byte y, byte height, byte* pixelColour)
-Draws a Vertical line of pixelColour at location X,Y with a height of height pixels in the current frame
+Draws a vertical line of pixelColour at location X,Y with a height of height pixels in the current frame

 ## drawLine(byte xStart, byte yStart, byte xEnd, byte yEnd, byte* pixelColour)
 Draws a line of pixelColour starting at location xStart,YStart ending with location xEnd,yEnd in the current frame